 See the individual sections for specific default value types later in this section for more information on defining and inserting column default values.
-Also see "Special values" in Chapter 2, "SQL Language Elements," in Reference: Building Blocks, Tables, and Procedures for more information on the special values that can be used in default column value expressions.
+For more information on the special values that can be used in default column value expressions, see Reference: Building Blocks, Tables, and Procedures.